What is AFFF (Aqueous Film Forming Foam)?

-Aqueous film-forming foam, while very effecting in extinguishing class B fires, contains a group of dangerous chemicals that are known as PFAS.
+Aqueous film-forming foam, while very effective in extinguishing class B fires, contains a group of dangerous chemicals that are known as PFAS.
 As a group of artificial chemicals, PFAS were initially manufactured for the Manhattan Project, whose purpose was to create the nuclear bomb for World War II.
-Fluorine gas, a gas so strong that it can burn water and steel, was used to separate uranium for the manufacturing of nuclear bombs.
+Fluorine gas, the most reactive and the most electronegative of all the elements, was used to separate uranium for the manufacturing of nuclear bombs.
 Minnesota is Ground Zero for the contamination with PFAS which is occurring in the entire country.
 The chemicals are in the blood of everyone by now.

 Unsurprisingly, 3M has been aware all along of the devastating effects of exposure to PFAS on the human body, but it chose to subvert science and cover up the scientific evidence supporting the toxicity of the chemicals.
 In 2000, the company stopped manufacturing PFAS.
 Nevertheless, before it ceased the production of the chemicals, it has been gaining almost one-half a billion dollars every year from selling PFAS.
 One piece of evidence that 3M was aware of the toxicity of PFAS from the beginning was the label they gave DuPont when selling the chemicals to the company, label which stated "CANCER: WARNING: Contains a chemical which can cause cancer".

 Who can be harmed by the fire suppressant AFFF?